microsoft/OpenAIWorkshop/scenarios/powerapp_and_python/EDU-exercise2.md

      ![](./images/canves-play.png)

-17. If you get a popup asking to start a free trial, click on **Star a Free Trial**, then on **You need a Power Apps license to use this app** window select **Start a 30-day trail**. choose your country from the drop down menu and click on **Start my trial** button wait for 2-3 minutes It might take to start the trial
+17. If you get a popup asking to start a free trial, click on **Start a Free Trial**, then on **You need a Power Apps license to use this app** window select **Start a 30-day trail**. choose your country from the drop down menu and click on **Start my trial** button.
+It might take 2-3 minutes to activate the free trial.

 18. In the **Canvas**, click on **Summary** **(1)** button and verify the **auto-filled text** **(2)**.
 Then click on **Submit** **(3)** button to get the desired **Summary** **(4)**.